 - Intranet and SharePoint communication

 - Results of President's Letter

 - Meetings with employees

-- Horizon newsletter
+- Internal Communication bulletin

-- · Performance data posted on the bulletin boards
+- Performance data posted on the bulletin boards

-- Qualigram (or Pyx4)
+- Pvx4

 - Accessibility of corrective and preventive action status on the computer to all concerned

 - The environmental aspects are available external to CMC Electronics only upon request

-For external communication CMC uses its internet web site where its Quality Manual, all applicable certificates and a document containing information usually requested by many customers.
-In the event of a major change to its system, CMC would communicate with its customers in a timely manner.
+For external communication CMC uses its internet web site where its Quality Manual, all applicable certificates and accreditations, code of conduct, Supplier Quality Clauses and purchasing standard terms and conditions are available.
+In the event of a major change listed below, CMC would communicate with its customers in a timely manner.